 - Keep machines anonymous for security;

-- Speed up the access to internet content using caching.
+- Speed up access to internet content using caching.
 Web proxies are mostly used to cache web pages from a web server;

 - Log and audit Internet usage;